tronprotocol/tips/README.md

 - **Final (non-Core)**: A TIP that has been in Last Call for at least 2 weeks and any technical changes that were requested have been addressed by the author.

-- **Final (Core)**: A TIP that the Core Devs have decided to implement and release in a future hard fork or has already been released in a hard fork.
+- **Final (Core)**: A TIP that the Core Devs have decided to implement and release in a future version or has already been released.